Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 23 Oktober 2025 12.28.38 UTC
+- WIB: Kamis, 23 Oktober 2025 13.39.48 UTC
-- WITA: Kamis, 23 Oktober 2025 13.28.38 UTC
+- WITA: Kamis, 23 Oktober 2025 14.39.48 UTC
-- WIT: Kamis, 23 Oktober 2025 14.28.38 UTC
+- WIT: Kamis, 23 Oktober 2025 15.39.48 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: funny
+Kategori: inspirational